JoeMrCoffee/NextCloudDockerCompose/README.md

 &ensp;&ensp;SET GLOBAL innodb_read_only_compressed=OFF;

 I have some more steps in my blog at https://opensourcetechtrn.blogspot.com/2021/07/nextcloud-in-docker.html

+#### NOTE:

+I am no longer seeing this issue occur with MariaDB 10.5 and the latest versions of the NextCloud docker instance.

 ## Note for SELinux
 On SELinux-enabled systems using the volume mount from the docker-compose.yml file will cuase an error.
 For SELinux systems a :z flag is needed.
 Example below: